SANDY-8610/AuraEvents/README.md

 # AuraEvents
 AuraEvents is a robust, user-friendly Event Management System designed to simplify and streamline event planning, registration, and management.
 The platform offers tailored functionalities for both administrators and users, ensuring smooth event organization and a seamless registration experience.
-# AuraEVents

-AuraEVents is a simple and efficient Event Management System designed to handle event planning, registration, and tracking with ease.
-It includes dedicated features for both admin and user roles.

 ## Features